NoobLk/aapanel-wordpress-backup-master/README.md

 By using this script, you can efficiently back up your WordPress sites on aaPanel without the need for a premium plan.
 Happy backing up!
 ```

-### Key sections:

-- **Usage instructions**: How to run the script and use the `--ignoredb` flag.
-- **Flow and customizations**: Overview of how the script works and what parts can be customized.
-- **Troubleshooting**: Helps users fix common issues they may encounter while running the script.

-Let me know if you want any more changes!